wilsonmar/wilsonmar.github.io/_posts/2019-05-30-aws-data-tools.md

    1.2 Select a collection system that handles the frequency, volume, and source of data<br />
    - Describe and characterize the volume and flow characteristics of incoming data (streaming, transactional, batch)<br />
    - Match flow characteristics of data to potential solutions<br />
-   - Assess the tradeoffs between various ingestion services taking into account scalability, cost, fault tolerance, latency, etc.<br />
+   - Assess the tradeoffs between various ingestion services taking into account scalability, cost, fault tolerance, latency, etc. https://www.youtube.com/watch?v=8jPB3PLI7bA<br />
    - Explain the throughput capability of a variety of different types of data collection and identify bottlenecks<br />
    - Choose a collection solution that satisfies connectivity constraints of the source data system<br />